0x00-0x00/security/list_of_common_ports.md

 If you upload a binary file you have to put the ftp-server in binary mode, otherwise the file will become corrupted and you will not be able to use it!
 The same for text-files.
 Use ascii mode for them!
 You just write **binary** and **ascii** to switch mode.

+Use get or mget (multiple) to download files from remote host to local.
+Likewise use put to upload files to the remote host.

 ## Port 22 - SSH

 SSH is such an old and fundamental technology so most modern version are quite hardened.